 Robert Nunns, Clark & Co.

 Recent work on the firm of Robert and William Nunns, and the subsequent firm of Robert Nunns, Clark & Co. reveals the following probable serial number chart.
 We have some reasonably convincing dates to pin the chart to, but we should keep in mind that data remains scarce for establishing exact dates to SN for this maker.
+Two new pianos that entered the collection this year have served to refine the early years.
 Treat this information as circa, to perhaps +/- 1 year, until more is known.
+It is clear that thngs began to get busy in the Nunns shop around the end of 1828, as newspaper advertisement and notices are far more frequent from 1829 onward.